• Skip to primary navigation

 Instructions

-• Melt the butter in a pan and add the sliced onions.
+• Melt 2 tablespoon Butter in a pan and add 2 Onions.
 Mix well to coat the onions.

-• Add the flour and stir it in.
+• Add 2 tablespoon Plain flour and stir it in.

-0.5 teaspoon Dried thyme, 2 tablespoon Worcestershire sauce, 100 ml Red wine, 300 ml Beef stock
+• Add 0.5 teaspoon Dried thyme, 2 tablespoon Worcestershire sauce, 100 ml Red wine and 300 ml Beef stock.

 • Bring to the boil then reduce the heat to a simmer.
 Heat until thickened, about 3 minutes.